casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

     .build();
 ```

-Deploy items are created with the following elements,
+Deploy items contain the following elements:

 -   _`payment details`_ : This can be standard payments or custom payments.
-Standard payment is the bare payment amount a user wishes to pay for the deploy and custom payment comes with payment codes or sometimes functions which indicate by module bytes. `empty_payment_bytes` implies the module bytes inside the deploy item's payment part is empty and it directs the framework to use the standard payment contract that is the original amount(DEFAULT_PAYMENT).
+Standard payment is the bare payment amount a user wishes to pay for the deploy.
+Custom payment comes with payment codes or functions that indicate payments by module bytes. `empty_payment_bytes` implies the module bytes inside the deploy item's payment part are empty.
+It directs the framework to use the standard payment contract that is the original amount (DEFAULT_PAYMENT).

 <p align="center"><img src="/static/image/EmptyModuleBytes.png" width="300"/></p>

 -   _session_code_ : Sets the session code for the deploy using session_code and session_args

     -   PathBuff : Helps to find the compiled WASM file in your WASM directory.
-This is an owned mutable path with some extended functionalities.
+This is a mutable path with some extended functionalities.

 -   _authorization_keys_ : Sets authorization keys to authorize the deploy